-- Informing a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other students in incidents. - Keeping evidence of cyber bullying and informing a member of staff should they fall victim to cyber bullying. - Refrain from becoming involved in any kind of bullying, even at the risk of incurring temporary unpopularity. - Intervene to protect the student/student who is being bullied, unless it is unsafe to do so. - Report to a member of staff any witnessed or suspected instances of bullying, to dispel any climate of secrecy and help to prevent further instances.
+- Informing (at the earliest opportunity) a member of staff if they witness bullying or are a victim of bullying. - Not making counter-threats if they are victims of bullying. - Walking away from dangerous situations and avoiding involving other students in incidents. - Keeping evidence of cyber-bullying and informing a member of staff should they fall victim to cyber-bullying. - Refrain from becoming involved in any kind of bullying, even at the risk of incurring temporary unpopularity.

+- Intervene to protect the student who is being bullied, unless it is unsafe to do so. - Report (at the earliest opportunity) to a member of staff any witnessed or suspected instances of bullying, to dispel any climate of secrecy and help to prevent further instances.